Iceland's Blue Lagoon: The Ultimate Guide

 Courtyard by Marriott Keflavik Airport

-The Courtyard by Marriott Reykjavik has a lovely on-site dining space, and you can book a table at The Bridge restaurant to enjoy a nice meal in the area.
+The Courtyard by Marriott Reykjavik has a lovely on-site restaurant, perfect for a nice meal in the area.

 Northern Light Inn